Keian-A/reading-notes/README.md

-# These are my reading notes for CodeFellows.
+# Keian Anthony's reading notes for CodeFellows.

-## Table of Contents
+### Table of Contents

 - [Reading Notes from 102](102/ToC.md)